 As the capstone of the University’s Core Curriculum, this course encourages students to integrate their undergraduate experience and look toward their future with thoughtfulness, sensitivity and openness.
 Using the liberal arts skills of critical reading, discussion, analysis and writing, this course will challenge students to address issues of personal development as well as social concerns in ways that reflect the mission of the University.
 Required readings will engage personal, social, philosophical and religious themes.

-This course explores the influence of personal ethics and social values on the decision-making process of business professionals.
-Participants develop and use a matrix based on the frameworks of justice, rights, duty, utility and normative ethics to evaluate the consequences of business decisions on a variety of stakeholders.
+This course is designed to explore the influence of the personal ethics and social values on the decision-making process of business professionals.
+Course participants develop and use a matrix based on the frameworks of justice, rights, duty, utility and normative ethics to evaluate the consequences of business decisions on a variety of stakeholders.
 The attempts to curb the unethical actions of business through legal constraints are examined in depth.
 Emphasis is placed on research, case study analysis, critical thinking and the strengthening of individual accountability and responsibility for maintaining ethical standards based on justice, respect for the rights of others and honesty in the global business environment.

-This course addresses a broad spectrum of fundamental statistics concepts.
+This course will address a broad spectrum of fundamental statistics concepts.
 The topics include exploratory data analysis, basic probability distributions, sampling distributions, interval estimations, hypothesis testing, and significance testing (P-Values) with single, paired and two-sample problems.

-The internship program provides students with the opportunity to gain practical work experience in a responsible position in a business or government agency.
+The internship program is designed to provide students with the opportunity to gain practical work experience in a responsible position in a business or government agency.
 Interns are provided with meaningful work assignments and assigned research projects related to their work experience.
 Opportunities are developed in consultation with the course instructor and department chair and require approval of both.
-A second internship is allowed (a total of 6 credits) provided the second internship is completed at a different organization.
+A second internship is allowed (a total of six credits) provided the second internship is completed at a different organization.